 No. We do not ask about your personal or political beliefs when we provide support.
-SASSL is an openly feminist organization, which means that we are committed to fighting varying modes of oppression in relation to the oppression of women and trans people. .
-Regardless of any of our beliefs as an organization, our support services are open, confidential, and anonymous.
-What is most important to us is that those who call us receive the support and referrals that they need, not what their personal or political beliefs entail.
+Regardless of our beliefs as an organization, our support services are open, confidential, and anonymous to everyone.
+SASSL is an openly feminist organization, which means that we are committed to fighting varying modes of oppression in relation to the marginalization of women and trans people.

 Feminist!?
 Doesn’t that mean you won’t support men?